Catlins River Branch: Construction

 The line was built mainly to provide access to timber for logging companies, as access to the thickly wooded Catlins region was very difficult at the time.
 The first contract for construction was let on 29 April 1879, but it was not until 15 December 1885 that the first 12.79 km to Romahapa from the junction with the Main South Line in Balclutha were opened.
 The next stage to Glenomaru added approximately ten more kilometres to the line and opened on 7 July 1891.
 The opening of the following section was delayed by difficulties in boring the Hunts Road tunnel, and it was on 16 December 1895 that the branch was opened to Tahora.
 The present-day largest town in the district, Owaka, was reached on 22 June 1896, bringing the line to a length of 31.06 km.
 Three years later, construction of the line recommenced, but the difficult terrain meant that it wasn't until 1 August 1904 that the next 5.5 km to Ratanui opened.
 Another 5 km, another five years; Houipapa was reached on 17 December 1909.
-The line eventually reached its ultimate terminus of Tahakopa on 17 February 1915.
+The line eventually reached its ultimate terminus of Tahakopa on 17 February 1915, though it wasn't until 1919/20 that terminal facilities were moved from Maclennan to Tahakopa.
 There were proposals to extend the line to meet the Tokanui Branch, but these were little more than ploys by ambitious politicians.
 The rugged landscape proved to be a deterrent to serious extension plans and they were abandoned.